masich/DataB/README.md

 ### Gradle

-To use DataB in your Gradle project you also must indicate that you are using Maven local repository.
-It is only for now.
-In the near future this library will be added to the Maven Central Repository.
+To use DataB in your Gradle project, you also must indicate that you are using Maven local repository.

 ```groovy